 6. Lead with courageous vulnerability.

-7. Invest resources.
+7. Invest resources in inclusion.

 Ready to Take the Next Step?